-Taking students to outer space and beyond
+Students swim with sharks, explore space, through VR

 - Destinations include the International Space Station and the Great Barrier Reef

-(CNN)For most seventh-graders a trip to a space station is just a dream.
+(CNN)Imagine instead of viewing a shark-infested shipwreck or a space station in photos, technology meant you actually swam and floated right through them.

-Now, students can swap their imaginary spacesuits for cardboard headsets, experience life as astronauts and get a glimpse of what it's like to look down on Earth from the International Space Station, if only for a few minutes.
+Now, students are immersed under the water and into imaginary spacesuits to experience life as explorers and astronauts, if only for a few minutes.

 Virtual reality (VR) is entering classrooms around the world and taking pupils on field trips to the most inaccessible corners of the planet.

-Students move their heads left and right, up and down in order to navigate the area from all angles.
+As students move their heads left and right and up and down in order to navigate an area from all angles, it's never been easier to put oneself into a virtual world that amplifies and improves the learning experience.

 Among the applications available is Google Expeditions, which has been used by over one million students in the UK as part of their Pioneer Program, and another one million children globally.